wemsteral/COOKvatCalculator/README.md

 Numbers beyond two decimal places
 No entries

-Most of these were solved with clauses in the <form>, for instance setting the “patter” to the appropriate RegEx to ensure an integer with a maximum of 2 decimal places was used, also setting a minimum, making it required etc.
+Most of these were solved with clauses in the `<form>`, for instance setting the “pattern” to the appropriate RegEx to ensure an integer with a maximum of 2 decimal places was used, setting a `min`imum value, making it `required` etc.

 Of course there is a difference between an integer and a float in almost all programming languages, so all entries needed to be converted to floats and fixed to two decimal places before they’re processed in any way.

 Javascript also has a default upper limit to the memory it can allocate to a float, so extremely large numbers pose a problem to this app.
 I believe there are some popular external libraries one can use to overcome this.
-If this were written in a lower level language, I understand that the memory allocation can be manually set.
+If this were written in a lower level language, I understand that the memory allocation could be manually set.